joannechongeqin/EscapeUs_GBA_ME3241/README.md

 | **mygbalib.h/.c**   | - Provides rendering helper functions to draw and delete sprites on the screen, as well as clear the screen. |
 | **gba.h**           | - Contains constant definitions for the GBA hardware, including memory addresses, screen configurations, and other system constants. |

+> This GBA game was developed as part of the final project for the ME3241 Microprocessor Applications course in AY2024/2025 Semester 2.